Tony363/opensource-final-project/README.md

 8. click on this [link](http://localhost/opensource-final-project/src)
 9. you can now start playing with the blog from your localhost

 ## Feature Development Logs
+* version 0.01 - prioritizes project completion and feature delivery above all else.
+  * Only necessary feature sophistication was delivered
+  * frontend bootstraped
+  * HTML CSS copied & pasted from available resources
+  * Split minamal time on Entity relational diagram so as to not restrict development
+    * there are no scalability concerns for this project
   * Contact us messages can only been seen in database(message table)
   * logout.php just session_start(), session_destroy() and print the logout message.
   * we made post buffer table and user buffer table just for testing purpose
   * login rendering of html and new post form is hard coded!
   * userlist is rendering of html is hard coded
   * entire new post is imported from includes/new_post_frame

 ## Group members
 * Tony363